JordanMartinez/purescript-jordans-reference/01-FP-Philosophical-Foundations/03-Data-Types.md

 ## Data Types

-### Algebraic Data Types

-Although this video's sound quality is horrible, it is still a very clear explanation behind the idea: [The Algebra of Algebraic Data Types](https://www.youtube.com/watch?v=YScIPA8RbVE)

 ### Principles

 In order to abide by the principle of pure functions, FP Data Types tend to adhere to two principles: